liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/08-finding-extension-points.markdown

 **Important** Not all Liferay extension points are available as referenced services.
 Service references are common in Declarative Services (DS) components, but extension points can be exposed in other ways too.
-Here's a brief list of other potential extension points in @product@:
+Here's a brief list of other potential extension points in @sharepoint@:

 - Instances of `org.osgi.util.tracker.ServiceTracker<S, T>`
 - Uses of Liferay's `Registry.getServiceTracker`